pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 #### Application Settings ####

 To avoid working with .config files the Provisioning.UX.App allows you to work with only Azure Web App Settings (or IIS settings).
-See [Azure settings documentation](Internationalization.md)
+See [Azure settings documentation](Azure-App-Settings.md)

 #### SharePoint Lists as a Data Repository ####

-How to set up the Provisioning.UX.App using SharePoint only data storage see [SharePoint only documentation](SharePoint-Only-Storage)
+How to set up the Provisioning.UX.App using SharePoint only data storage.
+See [SharePoint only documentation](SharePoint-Only-Storage.md)

 #### Configuration Files ####